 Property owners insurance, also known as Landlords Insurance, is a package product designed for companies that hold a portfolio of properties owned but not currently occupied by the owner.

-Typically, insurers will provide options to include cover for: buildings insurance, landlords contents insurance, loss of rent, public liability, employers liability and legal expenses.
+Typically, insurers will provide options to include cover for: buildings insurance, landlords contents insurance, loss of rent, public liability, employers liability and legal expenses as described below.

-, terrorism insurance, goods in transit, employee crime and specified all risks, are also available in conjuction with property owners insurance.
+, terrorism, goods in transit, employee crime and specified all risks, are also available in conjuction with property owners insurance.

 Who needs property owners insurance?